prooph/service-bus/docs/plugins.md

 ### Prooph\ServiceBus\Plugin\Router\AsyncSwitchMessageRouter

-The `AsyncSwitchMessageRouter` Router allows you to easily set up a single router to handle both your async and sync messages.
+The `AsyncSwitchMessageRouter` allows you to easily set up a single router to handle both your async and sync messages.

 To send messages via the Async Producer mark them with the `Prooph\ServiceBus\Async\AsyncMessage` interface.